UCC Postgraduate courses

 • LL6026 Introduction to Translation Technologies (5 credits)

-Students must complete a minimum of 10 credits from Group A. Only the language(s) approved at the application stage may be selected.
+Students take modules to the value of 30 credits from the following Groups, with a minimum of 10 credits from Group A. Note only the language(s) approved at the application stage may be selected.

 Group A: Advanced Translation Skills